aimee-mcneil-melville/ToDo-Full-Stack/packages/ascii-art-reader/README.md

   <details style="padding-left: 2em">
     <summary>Tips</summary>

     - There's a section on [terminal helpers](#terminal-helpers) below.
-Try using the `readline` function, it's a good way to practice callbacks
+Try using the `prompt` package, it's a good way to practice promises
     - Again, start small.
 Try to get the number from the user and display it in the terminal
     - Once you have that, use the number to get the filename.
 Maybe the filenames are in an array, and the numbers are the array indices?
     - When you have the right filename, use `fsPromises.readFile` to load the file